vasavamsi/Computer-Vision-Assignments/panaroma stitching from scratch/read_me.txt

 (Both the above are commented in the code itself)
 >> To see the intermediate progress, uncomment the part mentioned in panaroma_stitching.py.
 (the intermediate images will be saved in the same directory in BGR format)
+>> currently the code is written to stitch 8 panaromic images, but one can modify as per ones needs.